 Step Two is a simple 2FA app available both on your Mac and iOS.
 This utility brings a beautiful, minimalistic look to a truly powerful feature.
 Just add any of your online accounts, and Step Two will automatically and continuously generate one-time passwords for each of them.

 Canary Mail is another app that will significantly improve your online security.
 This email client supports manual and automatic PGP encryption, which will make your emails unreadable to anyone who’s spying on your communications.
 What’s more, Canary Mail offers a beautiful desktop email experience, with focused inbox, delegation, and natural language search features.
 Convenience and security — the best of both worlds!

 And while you’re upgrading your email experience, make sure to notify all your frequent contacts not to open any links that you might have sent out recently.
 If you’ve been hacked, you absolutely don’t want to compromise other people’s inboxes.

 As you can see, “has my email been hacked?” is a great question that you should regularly ask yourself.
 To help your security online, start by reviewing your Google security settings and check your email on Have I Been Pwned?
 Then, improve the level of your passwords with Secrets, scan your Mac for malware with CleanMyMac X, enable 2FA with Step Two, switch to secure email with Canary Mail, and get rid of all the ads with AdGuard.

-Best of all, Secrets, CleanMyMac X, Step Two, Canary Mail, and AdGuard are all available to you absolutely free for seven days with a trial of Setapp, a platform with over 210 outstanding Mac apps that cover all aspects of your digital life.
+Best of all, Secrets, CleanMyMac X, Step Two, and Canary Mail are all available to you absolutely free for seven days with a trial of Setapp, a platform with over 220 outstanding Mac apps that cover all aspects of your digital life.
 Try every Setapp app today and find your new favorites at no cost — improving your productivity in the process!